Upcoming System Update: Enrol and RPL

 What Are Unit Rules?

-• Require a minimum number of assessments.
+• Requiring a minimum number of assessments.

-• Ensure specific assessment methods are included.
+• Ensuring specific assessment methods have been used.

-Steps to Create a Unit Rule
+How to Create a Unit Rule

 1. Click Quality in the navigation menu.